 Tire pressure is given either as maximum pressure or as a pressure range.
 How a tire performs under different terrain or weather conditions depends largely on tire pressure.
 Inflating the tire to near its maximum recommended pressure gives the lowest rolling resistance; but also produces the harshest ride.
 High pressures work best on smooth, dry pavement.
-Sure that they are mounted to rotate in the correct direction 2.
-TIRE VALVES: There are primarily two kinds of bicycle tire valves: The Schraeder Valve and the Presta Valve.
-The bicycle pump you use must have the fitting appropriate to the valve stems on your bicycle.
-The Schraeder valve [Fig. 18a] is like the valve on

-High pressures work best on smooth, dry pavement.
 Very low pressures, at the bottom of the recommended pressure range, give the best performance on smooth, slick terrain such as hard-packed clay, and on deep, loose surfaces such as deep, dry sand.
-The Schraeder valve [Fig. 18a] is like the valve on a car tire.
-To inflate a Schraeder valve tire remove the valve cap and clamp the pump fitting onto the end of the valve stem.
-To let air out of a Schraeder valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.

 Tire pressure that is too low for your weight and the riding conditions can cause a puncture of the tube by allowing the tire to deform sufficiently to pinch the inner tube between the rim and the riding surface.
-The Presta valve [Fig. 18b] has a narrower diameter and is only found on bicycle tires.
-To inflate a Presta valve tube using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.